AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-44-national-security/frontmatter.md

 3236.
 Inspector General external review panel.

 3237.
-Annual reports on influence operations and campaigns in the United States by the Communist Party of China.
+Annual reports on influence operations and campaigns in the United States by the Chinese Communist Party.

+3237a.
+Annual reports on security services of the People's Republic of China in the Hong Kong Special Administrative Region.

 3238.
 Annual reports on influence operations and campaigns in the United States by the Russian Federation.

+3239.
+Requirement to buy certain satellite component from American sources.

+3240.
+Report on best practices to protect privacy, civil liberties, and civil rights of Chinese Americans.

 #### Codification ####